-- Learning Together Trust School Improvement Teams meet routinely and undertake pieces of work within the Trust. - Learning Together Trust launched the year of 'Belonging and Caring' at the beginning of January 2023, through a whole Trust Conference, with a focus on improving wellbeing and managing workload. - Following an external Governance Review, Learning Together Trust has co-opted two Directors, based on skillset and expertise.
+- Learning Together Trust School Improvement Teams meet routinely and undertake pieces of work within the Trust - Learning Together Trust launched the year of 'Connecting and Flourishing' at the beginning of January 2024, with a focus on the importance of human connection and the flourishing of all. - Learning Together Trust welcomed a strong Local Governing Board from Hesketh-with-Becconsall All Saints in February 2024.